Laurie Anderson: Personal life

-Anderson moved to New York in 1966 and now lives in Tribeca.
+Anderson moved to New York in 1966 and later moved to Tribeca.
 She met musician and songwriter Lou Reed in 1992, and was married to him from April 2008 until his death in 2013.

 In October 2012, Hurricane Sandy destroyed archives documenting decades of Anderson's creative work, including photographs, performance props, audiovisual equipment, musical instruments, and other materials.
 This loss became the impetus for her book All the Things I Lost in the Flood (2018), where she reflects on her career and the ephemeral nature of art.
 Anderson's album Landfall was also inspired by Hurricane Sandy and won the Grammy Award for Best Chamber Music/Small Ensemble Performance in 2019.

 Anderson is a long-time student of Buddhism and meditation.
 She first learned meditation on a retreat with the Insight Meditation Society in 1977.
 She has since become a student of Tibetan Nepali teacher Yongey Mingyur Rinpoche.